nielsantosa/mern-burpple-nat/README.md

 Express.js -> Allow more flexibility to add additional Endpoints for data fetching / backend instead of relying on Next.js Router.

 ### Database
-In order to simplify deployments, sqlite3 is used.
+In order to simplify deployments, sqlite3 with in-memory database is used.